annie2010/target_labs/persistence/sql/README.md

    1. Implement the method to retrieve all books
    2. Implement the method ByAuthor to retrieve a list of books given an author last name.
 8. Run your web service and ensure all endpoints are working nominally
-9. Ensure all tests are passing!
-10. Terminate your service and your postgres container
+9. Terminate your service and your postgres container
+10. BONUS!!
+Leverage a prepared statement to handle /api/v1/books/author_name queries!
 11. BONUS!!
-Leverage a prepared statement to handle /api/v1/books/author_name queries!
-12. BONUS!!
 Note the response times given by the request logger.
     What can you do to improve your service performance?

 ## Commands